 Tacit consent will apply

-This means that you will be able to act as though your application is granted if you have not heard from us by the end of the 28 day period.
+This means that you will be able to act as though your application is granted if you have not heard from us within 20 working days after the last date of representations You should contact us for an update on your application at the end of the consultation period to confirm the status.

 Apply online to remove a DPS from a community premises